 - Private screened porch

-- One bedroom with double bed and trundle with two cots available in closet, one bedroom with three twins
+- One bedroom with full-sized bed and trundle with two cots available in closet, one bedroom with three twins

 - Central AC/heat

 - Linens and pillows not provided

 Check-In: 3:00 p.m.